-I have been on the look out for a leasehold apartment up to £305k and found one close by in Hull West I like with open areas and railway links in the vicinity, however it only has 52 remaining years left on the lease.
-I can't really find anything else in Hull West for this price, so just wondered if I would be making a grave error buying a short lease?
+Over the last few months I have been searching for a flat up to £195,000 and identified one close by in Hull West I like with amenity areas and station in the vicinity, however it's only got 51 remaining years left on the lease.
+I can't really find anything else in Hull West in this price bracket, so just wondered if I would be making a mistake acquiring a lease with such few years left?

-Should you require a mortgage the shortness of the lease will be problematic.
-Reduce the offer by the expected lease extension will cost if it has not already been discounted.
-If the current owner has owned the property for at least twenty four months you can request that they start the process of the extension and then assign it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
+If you require a home loan the shortness of the lease may be problematic.
+Reduce the price by the anticipated lease extension will cost if it has not already been discounted.
+If the existing proprietor has owned the property for a minimum of 2 years you could ask them to start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the existing lease with a zero ground rent applied.
 You should speak to your conveyancing lawyer regarding this.